gauravy273209-prog/Sales-Analysis-Excel/README.md

 ---

-## 📈 Business Questions Answered
+## 📈 Dashboard Features

-- Which months generated the highest sales?
-- Which sales channel contributed the most revenue?
-- Which states generated the highest sales?
-- What is the gender-wise sales distribution?
-- What percentage of orders were delivered, cancelled, returned, or refunded?
-- Which age group contributed the most orders?
+- Orders vs Sales Analysis
+- Sales by Gender
+- Order Status Analysis
+- Top 10 States
+- Orders by Age & Gender
+- Orders by Sales Channel
+- Interactive Filters

 ---

-## 🔍 Key Insights
+## 💡 Key Insights

-- Women contributed **64%** of total sales.
+- Women contributed approximately 64% of total sales.
-- Amazon generated the highest number of orders (**35%**).
+- Amazon generated the highest number of orders.
-- Maharashtra recorded the highest sales among all states.
+- Maharashtra recorded the highest sales.
 - Adults were the largest customer segment.
-- 92% of orders were successfully delivered.
+- More than 90% of orders were successfully delivered.
-- Sales peaked during the first quarter of the year.

 ---